1. Email Marketing

 MarketingExamples.com welcome email

-He sends a simple welcome email with a clean copy, which primarily focuses on letting his subscriber know when to expect his next email.
-Apart from that, he’s also added micro interactions such as asking for a quick reply and requesting LinkedIn connection which does help in building personal connection.
+Harry sends a simple welcome email with a clean copy, which primarily focuses on letting his subscribers know when to expect his next one.
+He’s also added micro-interactions, such as asking for a quick reply and requesting a LinkedIn connection, which helps building more personal and long-lasting connections.

-Popsmith is a D2C brand which sells quirky stove-top popcorn maker and ready to cook popcorn kits.
-Their email is a classic example of a welcome email which tries to sell the product by giving exclusive discounts.
+Popsmith is a D2C brand selling quirky stove-top popcorn makers and ready-to-cook kits.
+Their email is a classic example of a welcome email that aims to sell the product by offering exclusive discounts.

 Popsmith welcome email